hakavlad/catpig/README.md

 Memory access patterns during reading of the first half of a given amount of data depend only on the salt (iMHF).
 Memory access patterns during reading of the second half of a given amount of data also depend the results of previous steps (dMHF).

-Output length is always 64 bytes.
+The output length is always 64 bytes.

 ## Install